DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 - **ATM90E36**
  - 3 x CT Line inputs to the ATM chip.
  - 1 x CT N input to the ATM chip or CT to ESP32 ADC
+ - Optional 1 x CT input to the ESP32 ADC.

 ------------